Just add WATER: WebAssembly-based Circumvention Transports: Latency and Throughput

-The subsequent sections present a detailed Table~\ref{tab:plain_latency_throughput_cloudlab_simulated} outlining benchmark results for both latency and throughput across varying single packet sizes.
-In the table, raw TCP serves as the baseline for comparisons in plain mode, while vanilla shadowsocks-rust is used as the baseline for the Shadowsocks comparisons in this figure~\ref{fig:latency_throughput_ss} comparing latency and throughput for shadowsocks to draw a clearer picture of the performance of \water and finding the optimal packet size for \water to balance the latency and throughput.
+We also present a detailed Table~\ref{tab:plain_latency_throughput_cloudlab_simulated} outlining benchmark results for both latency and throughput across varying single packet sizes.
+In the table, raw TCP serves as the baseline for comparisons in the plain mode as we discussed in Section \ref{sec:watm_examples}.
+Additionally, in Figure~\ref{fig:latency_throughput_ss}, we compared the latency and throughput of Shadowsocks implementations using \water and Proteus to provide a clearer picture of \water's performance and to identify the optimal packet size for balancing latency and throughput with \water.

 \TblWaterPlainLatencyThroughputCompCloudlabtopology